yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 right before starting a build.

 Keep in mind that every builds starts in `repo` directory, while assets are placed one folder up.
-This is how it will looks:
+This is how directory layout will looks:

 {% highlight text %}
 .